 The Resources Regulator is the relevant approval authority for this MOP/RMP.
-MACH Energy met with the NSW Resources Regulator on 31 March 2020 and on 8 July 2020 to discuss the scope of mining and rehabilitation activities described within this MOP/RMP and the MPO's soil management practices.
-MACH Energy has addressed the Resources Regulator's comments and revised this MOP/RMP where required.
+MACH Energy held discussions with the NSW Resources Regulator in January 2021 to discuss the scope and term of this MOP/RMP.
+Further discussions with the Resources Regulator regarding this MOP/RMP occurred during the agency's site visit on 23 February 2021.
+Feedback from the Resources Regulator on this MOP/RMP was received in June 2021.
+MACH Energy responded directly to the Resources Regulator and revised this MOP/RMP where relevant to address their comments.